Students can earn academic credit for internships in most degree plans.

 “Paperwork” for Internships

-EFFECTIVE FALL 2013 - In an effort to be more sustainable, all required academic internship paperwork will be done electronically via the Google Drive.
-Upon completing our in-person Orientation process, you will be given access to the online documents within one week of that appointment.
-All academic internships require students to complete an electronic Internship Learning Agreement and Contract prior to the start of your internship.
+All required academic internship paperwork is done electronically via the Google Drive.
+Upon completing our in-person orientation process, you will be given access to the online documents within one week of that appointment.
+All academic internships require students to complete an electronic Internship Learning Agreement and Contract prior to the start of each internship.
 Should you have additional questions or need to meet with the Internship Coordinator about your specific internship situation, you are strongly encouraged to make an appointment through the Career Services Office in the Prothro Center.
 In addition, all academic interns are required to complete a weekly timesheet log for all academic internships.
-(Exceptions to this policy are those students participating in the New York Arts Program, Washington Semester Program or Texas Politics course)
+(Exceptions to this policy are those students participating in the New York Arts Program, Washington Semester Program or Texas Politics course.)